QiyanYu/notes/pages/Lab04%3A Git and Debugging.md

 - ### How to retrieve the state of a particular file or directory.
 	- `git checkout (hashed string) -- (file or directory name)`
+	- *Also important:* Make sure to specify a file (or directory) when you use checkout.
+Otherwise, you’re using a more powerful version of checkout that will probably confuse you.
 - ### Git Intro Video by Itai Smith
 	- [Git Intro - Part 1](https://www.youtube.com/watch?v=yWBzCAY_5UI)
 	- [Git Intro - Part 2](https://www.youtube.com/watch?v=CnMpARAOhFg)